Mohd Taufik Nordin: Career

-He has composed his first song when he was 13 years old and followed with the second pop song in the year after.
-His first nasyid song was composed when he was 17 years old and he has started involved in a nasyid group of Melaka High School between year 1995–1996.
+He composed his first song at the age of thirteen and followed with the second pop song in the following year.
+His first nasyid song was composed at the age of seventeen and he became involved in a nasyid group of Melaka High School between the years 1995–1996.
 The highest achievement was as runner up in a district level nasyid school competition in Melaka.

-In the same year he has composed another 5 pop songs to be included in his demo album with other 3 best friends and form a group called R3F.
+The same year, he composed another five pop songs to be included in his demo album with other three best friends and formed a group called R3F.
 The demo was sent to EMI.
-EMI responded but not interested to offer any record deal.
-In the same year R3F produced another demo album with more songs originally written by mohd Taufik bin Nordin but the group decided to keep the album instead of sending it to any record label as most of the members start continue their study in higher level including Mohd Taufik bin Nordin.
+EMI responded but was not interested to offer any record deal.
+In the same year, R3F produced another demo album with more songs originally written by mohd Taufik bin Nordin, but the group decided to keep the album instead of sending it to any record label as most of the members continue their study in higher level including Mohd Taufik bin Nordin.

 In his one-year session of matriculation (pre-university), Mohd Taufik has composed his first theme song for the matriculation annual dinner titled "NUMMAC 97".

-In 1998, he continued his study in National University of Malaysia(UKM), Bangi Selangor whereby he became the founder of Firasat Inzar Nasyid Club of UKM (the official university nasyid club) and the club is still establish until today.
-He also compose the theme song for "Anak Melaka UKM Club" with title "Segalanya Bermula Di Sini".
+He continued his study in 1988 at National University of Malaysia (UKM), Bangi Selangor whereby he became the founder of Firasat Inzar Nasyid Club of UKM (the official university nasyid club) and the club is still establish until today.
+He also composed the theme song for "Anak Melaka UKM Club" with title "Segalanya Bermula Di Sini".

 During his study in UKM, he was actively involved in nasyid competition, song competition, nasyid concert, koir performance, lyric and songwriting.
-His 1st generation of Firasat Inzar was invited as guest performer in a huge concert of popular Malaysian nasyid group; Hijjaz and Saujana in UKM.
-They debut two new single of Firasat Inzar during the concert and received an overwhelming responses from fans.
+On his 1st generation of Firasat Inzar, he was invited as a guest performer in a huge concert of popular Malaysian nasyid group; Hijjaz and Saujana in UKM.
+They debuted two new singles of Firasat Inzar during the concert and received an overwhelming amount of replies from fans.